FAQ: Why Do People Cheat?

 The really cool thing though, that we've seen in many hundreds of cases: being able to make her believe you're not going to be mad or sad or anything, and letting her talk, is enough to begin rebuilding safety.
 Then all the dumb stuff that came between you is surprisingly easy to fix.

-PS - if you've ever felt the divide of missing safety suddenly manifest in your relationships, ever bounced from blissful ignorance to impending doom, reach out.
+PS - if you've ever felt the divide of missing safety suddenly manifest in your relationships, ever bounced from blissful ignorance to that feeling of impending doom, reach out.
 We can help you build that safety back.